The boundary of chaos for interval mappings: The boundary of chaos

 \subsubsection{Proof of Theorem~\ref{thm:II smooth}}

-In this section, we prove Theorem~\ref{thm:II smooth}.
-The key step is the construction of a codimension-$b$ manifold consisting of mappings that are infinitely renormalizable at one critical point, and whose remaining critical points are periodic.
+The key step in the proof is the construction of a codimension-$b$ manifold consisting of mappings that are infinitely renormalizable at one critical point, and whose remaining critical points are periodic.

 As usual, we say that a critical point $c$ of $f$ is {\em non-degenerate} if $D^2f(c)\neq 0$.
 Let $b\in\mathbb N$, and $\mathcal A^r_{even,b}(I)=\cup_{\underline b}\mathcal A^r_{\underline b}(I),$ where the union is taken over all $b$-tuples $\underline b$ with all entries even. \begin{lem} Let $r= 3+\alpha,$ where $\alpha>0$.
 The set of mappings with all critical points non-degenerate is open and dense in $\Gamma_{\mathcal{A}_{even, b}^r}(I).$ \end{lem}